unaygney/signUpForm.gitgub.io/readme.md

 + It checks the entered mail and if it is wrong, it gives a notification to the user.

+# What technologies did i use?

 + -Semantic HTML5 markup

 + CSS custom properties

 + Flexbox

++ DOM manipulation

++ Javascript

 ## Whad did i learn?